microsoftarchive/iot-journey/docs/journal/01-cold-storage.md

 **Pros:**

-- **Reliability.** As described in the previous approach, the AMQP protocol provides reliability guarantees, helping to ensure that event data is not lost prior to ingestion.
+- **Reliability.** As described in the previous approach, the
+-  protocol provides reliability guarantees, helping to ensure that event data is not lost prior to ingestion.
 Data received by Event Hub is retained for a specified period (which can be measured in days).
 If a worker role fails when processing the data for an event, it can be restarted and data is not lost.

 - **Scalability.** Event Hub is highly scalable through partitioning.
 An event hub can contain up to 32 partitions; each partition can receive messages in parallel with other partitions.
 Event Hub is designed to handle a continuous, large influx of events.
 It can process up to 1MB/second of data per partition &mdash; well beyond requirements of our Fabrikam scenario.

-- **Security.** You can set security policies to help protect Event Hub and authenticate message senders.
-AMQP provides transport-level security to protect messages in-flight.
+- **Authentication**.
+Service Bus supports authentication using Shared Access Signature (SAS) tokens.
+You can set security policies to help protect Event Hub and authenticate message senders.
 Event Hub also supports blacklisting of devices; if a device is compromised or stolen, data transmitted by the device can be blocked on receipt by Event Hub.

 **Concerns:**